zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Case 1: Separate Prod and Dev roles

-**A customer has two environments Prod and Dev and wants to separate roles which are allowed to edit objects in each these environments.
+**A customer has two environments, Prod and Dev, and wants to separate roles that are allowed to edit objects in each of these environments.
 Can they do this?**

 Yes.
 By selecting only the Prod environment object in each permission feature when creating the role for Prod users and selecting only the Dev environment in each permission feature when creating the role for the Dev users, the customer can get this separation of permissions.
-As long as users are only assigned the one Prod or Dev role, they will not have access to objects in both environments.
+As long as users are only assigned only one Prod or Dev role, they will not have access to objects in both environments.

 {{<bootstrap-table "table table-striped table-bordered">}}